Poland and the euro: Convergence Reports

-The report of 2018 verify that Poland meets 2 out of 4 economic criteria related to price stability and public finances.
-Poland does not meet 2 criteria of exchange rate stability and long-term interest rates.
+The report of 2018 verified that Poland meets 2 out of 4 economic criteria related to price stability and public finances.
+Poland does not meet two criteria of exchange rate stability and long-term interest rates.
 Moreover, Polish law is not completely compatible with the EU Treaties.
 The NBP Act and the Constitution of the Republic of Poland are not fully compatible with the Article 131 of the TFEU, which is related to lack of political approval in Poland.
 In order to fulfil legal compatibility Poland has to change three articles of the Constitution.
-First article to be changed is Article 227(1), which improperly defines the main goal of the National Bank of Poland.
-Secondly, Article 203(1) of the Constitution defines too broadly the competences of the Supreme Audit Office towards the National Bank.
-Finally, according to Article 198(1), President of the NBP carries responsibility before the State Tribunal, which is against requirements of the independence of the national central bank.
+The first article to be changed is Article 227(1), which improperly defines the main goal of the National Bank of Poland.
+Secondly, Article 203(1) of the Constitution defines too broadly the powers of the Supreme Audit Office towards the National Bank.
+Finally, according to Article 198(1), the President of the NBP carries responsibility before the State Tribunal, which is against requirements of the independence of the national central bank.